ayaka14732/tpu-starter/README.md

 print(devices)  # should print TpuDevice
 ```

 #### 4.1.2.
-Prefer TPU VM to TPU Nodes
+Prefer TPU VM to TPU node

-TPU VM is the new architecture in which TPU devices are connected to the host VM directly.
-This will make it easier to set up the TPU devices.
+When you are creating a TPU instance, you need to choose between TPU VM and TPU node.
+Always prefer TPU VM because it is the new architecture in which TPU devices are connected to the host VM directly.
+This will make it easier to set up the TPU device.

 #### 4.1.3.
 Share files across multiple TPU VM instances